What Is Human Design — And How Can It Help Me Understand My Child?

 I know.
 It sounds unusual.
 In fact, I found it completely overwhelming when I first came across it.
 But over time, I discovered that it’s not something to believe in — it’s something to experiment with.
 And the more I observed it in myself, my family, and the children I worked with, the more I saw how incredibly accurate and useful it is.

-What I found most interesting is that, unlike many spiritual systems, Human Design has a scientific backbone.
-Ra’s original description of neutrinos — tiny particles that pass through our bodies and carry information — sounded far-fetched when he first shared it in 1987.
-But since then, the existence and properties of neutrinos have been confirmed by mainstream science.
-We now know they have mass and can affect the physical world — which gives credibility to the idea that we might be imprinted with information at birth, just as Human Design suggests.
+What I found most interesting is that, unlike many systems that are framed as purely spiritual, Human Design also draws on ideas from physics and biology.
+Ra’s original description of neutrinos — tiny particles that pass through our bodies and carry information — sounded unusual when he first shared it in 1987.
+Since then, science has confirmed that neutrinos exist and have measurable properties.

 Even large organisations are taking notice.
 Forbes recently highlighted Human Design as a tool businesses are beginning to use to understand team dynamics and improve performance.
 Personality profiling systems like the Enneagram and Myers-Briggs have long been accepted in workplaces and educational settings — and yet Human Design offers an even deeper level of insight, especially for parenting.